mybest

 Finally, we tested each vacuum on high pile carpet, using a Vollerslev rug from IKEA.
 We scattered 0.75 ounces of debris on the carpet and passed each vacuum over it one time on normal mode, or equivalent if there is no such mode.
 We checked if the vacuum cleaned the middle of the floor and up against the walls and looked for small debris that had fallen from the brush.
 The product got a high rating if all the debris was cleared away.
 We evaluated products with a single brush that can be used on any flooring more highly than those requiring you to change the main brush for another.

-We used the following things for the debris in the test:
+We used the following types of debris in our test:

 • Colored sand